bbatsche/Verify/README.md

     ->and()->will()->contain('my value');
 ```

-The above performs three separate assertions against `$value` in sequence, without haven't to redeclare our subject, and does so in a concise, easy to read syntax.
+The above performs three separate assertions against `$value` in sequence, without having to redeclare our subject, and does so in a concise, easy to read syntax.

-You can switch between positive and negative assertions on the fly, the condition will apply to whatever assertions follow the most recent conjunction.
+You can switch between positive and negative assertions on the fly--the condition will apply to whatever assertions follow the most recent conjunction.
 For example:

 ```php
 verify($value)->will()->contain('value 1')